irina-baeva/no-food-waste-project/README.md

    Mongodb connected...
 4. to check endpoints use postman for example GET request to http://localhost:5050/api/auth should give you response "Auth route"
+5. to run a fronetend and backend npm run dev